src-d/blog/content/post/frontend_talks_2017.md

 In the second morning talk, [Juanjo Montiel](https://twitter.com/kastwey), software engineer at Pasiona, talked about web accessibility and showed us the difficulties that visually impaired people face when browsing the web.

 He started his talk by asking us all to raise our hands if we agreed with one of his statements.
 This quickly showed us all one of the challenges that visually impaired people face.
 Such issues, as he pointed out, can be solved with accessible technology, such as a mobile app for voting instead of just raising our hands.
-Like in the previous example, visually impaired people face a lot of challenges browsing the web and using a computer but Juanjo explains how to make our websites accessible to make it easier for them.
+Like in the previous example, visually impaired people face a lot of challenges browsing the web and using a computer but Juanjo explained how to make our websites accessible to make it easier for them.

 Visually impaired people use softwares called screen readers that read everything in the computer and tell it to the person.
 But that works well only if the web page is accessible!